Content Content Content.

 So what is the point of all this?

-The first is to distribute the posts or the mega blog posts that we create.
+Ultimately, the goal is to distribute the posts or the mega blog posts that we create.
 This creates a sort of omnipresence by posting on multiple platforms in various types of media.
+And if you think about it, what’s the point of writing these blogs if there’s no one to read them?

 Just bear in mind that creating audio (as opposed to video) will affect what you can do in terms of repurposing.
 Basically, you limit yourself in terms of what you can create if your asset is just an audio file.